MohamedSoliman25/NewsApp/README.md

 # News App

-a news app that displays the latest news in some fields such as sports, health, science, entertainment and technology about some countries such as Egypt, united states,France,England.
+a news app that displays the latest news in some fields such as sports, health, science, entertainment and technology about some countries such as Egypt, united states,France and England.
 ####
 ## Tools